Tax Reduction Plans for Small Businesses In 2025

 However, in some cases, you might be able to eliminate the employer portion of your tax responsibilities by electing to be taxed as an S Corporation.
 That way, the business owner’s salary will be subject to FICA taxes like any other employee’s salary.
 After that, the rest of the LLC’s income passes through as a distribution of business income not subject to FICA taxes.
 It also helps you avoid owing self-employment tax on a large portion of your income.

-If you don’t pay taxes as an S corporation then you have to pay the self-employment tax on all of the business’s net earnings.
+If you don’t pay taxes as an S corporation, then you have to pay the self-employment tax on all of the business’s net earnings.

 Deduct Travel Expenses

+Travel expenses can be a huge burden on the finances of a small business, but deducting travel expenses is a great way to decrease taxable income and save money on travel.
 Deducting travel expenses is an advisable strategy if you travel a significant amount for your job.
 Business travel is a fully deductible expense, though personal travel does not enjoy the same benefit.
 If you want to maximize your business travel, you can combine personal travel with justifiable business purposes.
 Any frequent flier miles earned from business travel can also be redeemed for personal travel later.

 Watch Adjusted Gross Income